rdnetto/i3-analytics/README.md

 TODOs:
 * figure out how to detect when the screen is locked and filter those events out
+    - should prob just watch processes for it...
+* display percentages

 ## How to install